arkodasgupta0412/LGLD-Net/README.md

 # LGLD-Net

-**LGLD-Net** is a lightweight Local-Global Dual-stream neural network designed for efficient and accurate medical image classification.
+**LGLD-Net** is a Lightweight Global and Local feature-based Dual-stream neural network designed for efficient and accurate medical image classification.
 It combines a **Local Feature Aggregator (LFA)** for fine-grained textures, a **Global Context Encoder (GCE)** for long-range dependencies, and an **Adaptive Fusion Module**, all in just **161K parameters**, achieving state-of-the-art performance across multiple benchmark datasets.

 ---